 According to the Internal Revenue Service, the IRS audits only a fraction of a percent of all of the federal income tax returns filed in the U.S. each year.
 Nonetheless, this amounts to approximately one million annual audits.
 Depending on what the auditor finds, the examination ordinarily results in a negative outcome for the taxpayer, including the assessment of additional taxes, interest charges, and IRS penalties for negligent errors like failures to file or pay.
-In very egregious circumstances taxpayers can find them self faced with potential exposure for federal or state criminal tax prosecution where badges of fraud are apparent in their fact pattern.
+In very egregious circumstances taxpayers can find themselves faced with potential exposure for federal or state criminal tax prosecution where badges of fraud are apparent in their fact pattern.

 If you are being audited by the IRS in Orange County, you need an experienced federal tax audit lawyer on your side to provide guidance and protection.
 At the Tax Law Office of David W. Klasing, we have more than 20 years of tax experience representing businesses, trusts, and individuals in all types of IRS audits.
 In addition to our extensive legal experience, our founder, David W. Klasing, spent more than a decade as a public auditor, giving our tax firm a superior edge in providing effective audit and appeals representation.